-Faculty have discretion, both subjective and objective, in the evaluation and judgment of a student's performance in all areas of learning.
+Faculty have discretion in the evaluation of a student's performance in all areas of learning.
 Students and graduates, in turn, provide information and data to the school and the faculty related to their level of satisfaction regarding the program of studies, teaching and learning environment and the culture within.

-The system of grading adopted by the faculty and the school is for the purpose of grade determination and ultimately the progression, promotion and graduation of students.
-The grading system of affiliating colleges and universities is reflected in respective course syllabi and publications.
+The system of grading adopted by the faculty and the program is for the purpose of grade determination and ultimately the progression, promotion and graduation of students.